open-telemetry/opentelemetry-collector-contrib/connector/exceptionsconnector/README.md

 - `dimensions`: the list of dimensions to add together with the default dimensions defined above.

   Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes or resource attributes.

+  The provided default config includes `exception.type` and `exception.message` as additional dimensions.

 ## Examples